 Special Projects

-- Hunger Awareness Week brings the issue of hunger within LA to the LMU community by promoting CSA's Hunger Banquet, hosting a campus-wide canned food drive, raising money to donate through HAW t-shirt sales, and hosting educational events.
+• Food Justice Week brings the issue of hunger within LA to the LMU community by hosting a campus-wide food drive, raising money for our placements, and hosting advocacy events.

 Contact Us